IdiJr/alx-low_level_programming/README.md

 * 0x01.
 C - Variables, if, else, while
 * 0x02.
 C - Functions, nested loops
 * 0x03.
 C - Debugging
 * 0x04.
-C -More functions, more nested loops
+C - More functions, more nested loops
+* 0x05.
+C - Pointers, arrays and strings

 ### 0x00.
 C - Hello, World
 Introduction to C programming. includes how to write scrits in C programming and basic use of `printf`, `puts`, `sizeof`, `write`.